-“Technically, I consider myself a constructor more than artist.
-I try hard to stay apart from traditional rules and pre-established techniques of art.”
+Hugo states, “Technically, I consider myself a constructor more than artist.
+I try hard to stay away from traditional rules and pre-established techniques of art.”

-Everything starts from what I call “The Middle Point”.
-An agnostic and objective perspective, no religions, no political parties.
-These neutral basics have allowed me to maintain my primitive side almost intact in order to base my beliefs and philosophies in the most sincere way possible, with fair innocence, but not having this as a banner that may lead me to hypocrisy.
+Everything starts from what I call “The Middle Point”, an agnostic and objective perspective, unbiased by religion or politics.
+These neutral basics have allowed me to maintain my primitive side almost intact to base my beliefs and philosophies in the most authentic way possible…

-I am a practical human who tends to complication; my tireless search takes me to this imminent encounter point with my inner self to define my life goals and to restructure my human values as well.
+I am a practical human who is inclined to complication, my relentless search for truth leads me to encounter my inner self to redefine my life goals and to restructure my human values as well.

 Through my work, I intend to express my faith and firm belief that despite social contamination… we can still find an equilibrium point that allows us to value ourselves in an introspective way.
-If we understand that from life there is nothing to understand, that in the end everything summarizes in four letters (LOVE)… then, and only then, we will be free for eternity.
+If we understand that from life there is nothing to understand, that in the end everything can be summarized in four letters, LOVE.
+Then, and only then, we will be free for eternity.

-At this precise moment, I am just a human being in pure and full metamorphosis who doesn’t walk asleep any more.
+At this a given moment, I am just a human being in pure and full metamorphosis who is no longer walking asleep.